Protecting Your Accounts from Phishing, Viruses and Malware

 What You Can Do to Protect Yourself from Cybercrime

 - Always promptly update the operating system on your computer, phone and tablet as soon as an update becomes available.
 These updates often include security updates to patch known vulnerabilities.

 - Always update any applications you use as soon as they become available as hackers will try to exploit known vulnerabilities in the applications on your computer, phone and tablet.
-This includes internet browsers such as Internet Explorer, Firefox, Google Chrome and others.
+This includes internet browsers such as Firefox, Google Chrome and others.

 - Use reputable antivirus software and set it to update and perform scans at regular intervals automatically.
 Keep in mind that antivirus software and scans are not foolproof as it only detects known viruses.
 Hackers create new viruses faster than the antivirus companies can identify them.